 In Vitebsk Malevich was occupied not so much in the actual painting, but in further development of the ideas of Suprematism in two dimensions, the theoretical and the practical ones.
 On the one hand, in Vitebsk he wrote several art treatises and the program book The World as the Objectlessness.
 On the other hand, Kazimir Severinovich personally designed Suprematist cloth patterns and decorated plates and cups with geometrical figures together with his students.

 The circle of Malevich`s adherents there included Vera Yermolaieva, Nina Kogan, Lazar Khidekel, Ilya Chashnik, Nikolai Suyetin, El (Lazar) Lissitzky and others.
 With his usual thirst for word creation Malevich called the new association Unovis (The Founders of New Art).
-His newborn daughter Malevich called Una in honor of the Unovis.
+Malevich’s newborn daughter was named Una in honor of the Unovis.

 Malevich died on May 15, 1935 in Leningrad.
 He bequeathed to bury him in his beloved Nemchinovka not far from Moscow.
 Nikolai Suyetin designed a Suprematist coffin following Malevich`s instructions: the black square was painted on its top, and its bottom was decorated with the red circle.
 A large funeral procession with red cars and people holding "squares" in their hands, was Malevich`s last performance.
 The monument at his grave was executed in a shape of a white cube and a black square.
 Later, Malevich’s burial place was lost.